aerni/statamic-livewire-forms/README.md

 protected function messages(): array
 {
     return [
-        'data.name.required' => 'What is your name darling?', ];
+        'fields.name.value.required' => 'What is your name, darling?', ];
 }
 ```